Date: 3 October 2013. Shooting Star.

 Yachtie without too much difficulty.
 Sigh.
 But boy, oh boy, that ice maker

 sure did look interesting.
-Of course at present I've no place to put one
+Of course at present I have no place to put one

-and with the ongoing waterline issues it's apt to be way down the line but
+and with the ongoing waterline issues that is apt to be way down the line.
+I

 Anyway, a lovely evening came to an end and on the way back

-to the boat I saw the first shooting star I've seen in ages!
+to the boat I saw the first shooting star I have seen in ages!
 And yes, I

 did stay up numerous nights in August looking for them in during the Perseids Meteor

-Shower and was confronted with a plethora of cloudy skies.
+Shower.
+Then I was confronted with a plethora of overcast skies.

 Aboard Seaweed time both expands and contracts.
 It seems